bredelings/BayesianEstimatorSelfing/README.md

 BES version 0.1.3 has been changed to estimate the loss-of-heterozygosity (f) that is not due to selfing as well as the selfing rate (s or s*).
+You can disable this by setting f to 0.

-This is more robust than assuming that selfing is the _only_ source of decreased heterozygosity, as in the paper.
+Estimating loss-of-heterozygosity from f is more robust than assuming that selfing is the _only_ source of decreased heterozygosity, as in the paper.
 With enough loci, it is easy to separate the loss of heterozygosity that comes from selfing versus loss of heterozygosity that comes from other sources.
-This is because selfing leads to loss of heterozygosity across all loci in a selfed individual.
+This is because selfing leads to loss of heterozygosity across all loci in highly selfed individuals, but does not cause loss of heterozygosity in outbred individuals.
+Other sources of inbreeding cause a loss of heterozygosity in all individuals alike.

 The model of non-selfing inbreeding assumes that two alleles in the first outbred ancestor of a selfed individual have probability f of